AdmiralSnackbar66/dungeon-diaries/3-Mechanics/CLI/deities/faerunian-kelemvor-scag.md

 - ttrpg-cli/deity/faerunian
 - ttrpg-cli/domain/death
 - ttrpg-cli/domain/grave
+aliases:
+- Kelemvor
-aliases: ["Kelemvor", "The Lord of the Dead", "The Judge of the Damned"]
+- The Lord of the Dead
+- The Judge of the Damned
 ---
 # Kelemvor
 *Source: Sword Coast Adventurer's Guide p.
 21, Xanathar's Guide to Everything p.
 19*